A Unification of Weighted and Unweighted Particle Filters: Proofs

-\begin{proof}[Proof of \cref{prop:weight_degeneracy}] Plug $dY_t = dI_t + \hat{h}_t dt$ into SDEs \cref{eq:dW^2}-\cref{eq:dlogW}, write them in integral form, and take the expectation of both sides.
-In addition to $B_t$, the innovation process $I_t$ is a Brownian motion by \cref{lemma:innovation_process}.
-Hence, terms that involve $B_t$ and $I_t$ vanish due to the fact that the expectation of Itô Integral is zero.
-Finally, applying Fubini’s theorem (see e.g. \cite{Klebaner2005}, Theorem 2.39) for the remaining terms and turning the result back into the differential form give the results. \end{proof}
+\begin{proof}[Proof of \cref{prop:weight_degeneracy}] Plug $dY_t = dI_t + \hat{h}_t dt$ into SDEs \cref{eq:dW^2}--\cref{eq:dlogW}, write them in integral form, and take the expectation of both sides.
+In addition to $B_t$, the innovation process $I_t$ is a BM by \cref{lemma:innovation_process}.
+Hence, terms that involve $B_t$ and $I_t$ vanish due to the fact that the expectation of Itô's Integral is zero.
+Finally, applying Fubini’s theorem (see, e.g., \cite[Theorem 2.39]{Klebaner2005}) for the remaining terms and turning the result back into the differential form give the results. \end{proof}